ibm-cloud-docs/openshift/openshift_cli_ks_plugin.md

 ### `ibmcloud oc cluster subnet detach`
 {: #cs_cluster_subnet_detach}

-Detach a public or private portable subnet in an IBM Cloud infrastructure account from a cluster.
+Detach a public or private portable classic subnet in an IBM Cloud infrastructure account from a cluster.
 The subnet remains available in your IBM Cloud infrastructure account. **Note**: Any services that were deployed to an IP address from the subnet remain active after the subnet is removed.
 {: shortdesc}

 ```